Skip To Main Content

 Director of Teaching & Learning

-As the Director of Teaching & Learning, I oversee the development and implementation of the district's curriculum programs and staff development activities to comply with federal, state, and district standards.
-I also ensure that curriculum and staff development align with the ISD 728 Strategic Plan.
+As the Director of Teaching & Learning, she oversees the development and implementation of the district's curriculum programs and staff development activities to comply with federal, state, and district standards.
+She also ensures that curriculum and staff development align with the ISD 728 Strategic Plan.

 alt-text